projen/projen/docs/api/github.md

 - *Type:* <a href="#projen.github.GitHub">GitHub</a>

+The GitHub component of the project this workflow belongs to.

 ---

 ##### `name`<sup>Required</sup> <a name="name" id="projen.github.GithubWorkflow.Initializer.parameter.name"></a>

 - *Type:* string

+The name of the workflow, displayed under the repository's "Actions" tab.

 ---

 ##### `options`<sup>Optional</sup> <a name="options" id="projen.github.GithubWorkflow.Initializer.parameter.options"></a>

 - *Type:* <a href="#projen.github.GithubWorkflowOptions">GithubWorkflowOptions</a>

+Additional options to configure the workflow.

 ---